Timbaland: 2006–2011

 In April 2010, a feud arose between the producer and R&B singer Ginuwine, after Timbaland failed to make an appearance at the singer's music video shoot of "Get Involved".
 Later in April, Timbaland released a new single featuring T-Pain and Billy Blue titled "Talk That".
-In June 2010, when questioned by RWD magazine about the UK music scene he made the bold claim to be the inspiration for the dub-step music scene.
+In June 2010, when questioned by RWD magazine about the UK music scene he made the bold claim to be the inspiration for the dubstep music scene.
 "The UK scene... they’re always telling me that I started it.
 You have Dub-bass...".
 When questioned further about it he went on to say: "It’s funny cos they went back to some of my old music that really created that sound and just, instead of going fast, they went slow with more bass."
 In August 2010, a "possible suicide attempt" APB was put out for Timbaland after his home was burgled.
 When his family were unable to contact him, they called 911 and a manhunt began.
 Police eventually found his car and brought him back home, where paramedics examined him, before declaring he was not a threat to himself.
 When questioned, Timbaland said he only took a drive to think about the burglary, as he thought the possible thief could have been someone close whom he trusted.

 In 2010, Timbaland split with longtime label Blackground Records, but stayed with Interscope Records.
 Later in the year, Timbaland was featured on the deluxe edition of Chris Brown's album, F.A.M.E., producing the songs "Paper, Scissors, Rock" (feat.
 Big Sean) and the Japan-only bonus track, "Talk Ya Ear Off".
 Timbaland was also featured on David Guetta's LP, Nothing But the Beat, on "I Just Wanna F" with Dev and Afrojack.
 Timbaland also worked with teen star Demi Lovato; he produced and had a small feature in her song "All Night Long" on Lovato's Unbroken album.
 In November 2010, Timbaland announced that he would be releasing a new song every Thursday, called Timbo Thursdays; a copy of the initiative shown by artists such as Kanye West (via G.O.O.D.
 Fridays), and Swizz Beatz (via Monster Mondays).
 In an interview with Rap-Up.com Timbaland stated, "So, my brother told me Kanye is puttin' out a new song every Friday called G.O.O.D.
 Fridays, Swizz got Mondays, I don't know if they are on Twitter but can you hit them up, and tell them reserve that Thursday for Timbo the king baby.
 We’ll call it Timbo Thursday, cool?"